Easy Christmas Tablescape — It all started with a clementine.

 Option 3: A clementine on top of a folded napkin.
 Liking the napkin folded this way…let’s try a rosemary sprig instead

 Option 4: Rosemary sprig on top of a folded napkin.
 I think I’ll stick with this.

-And I’ll just have to wait and see what I decide to go with next week!
+And I’ll just have to wait and see what I decide to go with on the day!
 I’m kinda torn between three and four, if I’m being honest!
 Which one’s your favourite??

 I hope this easy Christmas tablescape has inspired you to create a special little moment in time this holiday season.
 Until next time, happy tablescaping! xx, Amanda

 Shop the post

 **I had these items forever and couldn’t remember where I got the originals, so I tried to find ones that were most similar

 Let’s chat!
 Will you be trying this easy Christmas tablescape??

 Photos by Tulip and Sage